andrei-stoica26/hammers/README.md

 # hammers

 `hammers` is a utilities suite for scRNA-seq data analysis and package development.
-It offers functions (both getters and setters) that can operate on both Seurat and SingleCellExperiment objects, intended to help developers build tools compatible with both types of input.
+It offers functions—both getters and setters—that can operate on both Seurat and SingleCellExperiment objects, intended to help developers build tools compatible with both types of input.
 Additionally, `hammers` provides simple tools to address tasks in scRNA-seq data analysis,